Skip to main content

 Other Routes

-You could collect and research antiques as a hobby, then:
+You could research and collect antiques and art objects as a hobby, then:

-• run a regular stall at an antiques market or fair
+• manage a regular stall at an antiques market or fair

 • open a shop on the high street

-Some of the larger auction houses, like Sotheby's Institute of Art and Christie's Education, run short courses in art history and the arts market.
+Some of the larger auction houses, like Sotheby's Institute of Art and Christie's Education, run a range of courses in art history and the arts market.
 They also offer more in-depth postgraduate study aimed at graduates wanting to work in the commercial arts market.

 More Information